Affiliate links on Android Authority may earn us a commission. Learn more.

 What you need to know about the Garmin Lily

 The Garmin Lily smartwatch borrows many of the brand’s staple fitness tracking features from the Vivoactive 4 and Vivosmart 4 lines.
-It’s fairly economical compared to the competition.
-It affords you the basics like heart rate tracking, weather readings, and activity metrics.
-Outdoor enthusiasts may need a dedicated adventure watch (and Garmin has you covered there), but casual gym-goers will gravitate to the Garmin Lily.
+It’s fairly economical compared to the competition affording basics like heart rate tracking, weather readings, and activity metrics.
+Outdoor enthusiasts may need a dedicated Garmin watch from the company’s adventure lines, but casual gym-goers will gravitate to the Garmin Lily.

 Garmin offers two Lily variants: the Lily Sport Edition and Lily Classic Edition.
 Depending on your style and needs, the Garmin Lily can complement formal attire, accompany you to the gym, or both.
 While the Lily is marketed toward women, cisgender or otherwise, it’s great for anyone with slim wrists and a predilection for small timepieces.